 Strategies for Mitigating Market Risk

-If the market dives just as you’re getting ready to retire, you may have to delay retirement — or at least delay withdrawing or reallocating that money.

-Your investment needs time to recover.
+Market fluctuations pose a very real risk to investors who are approaching retirement.
+If the market dives just as you’re getting ready to retire, you may have to delay retirement — or at least delay withdrawing or reallocating that money — because your investment needs time to recover.

 Withdrawing the money on a downturn will cement your losses in place.

-Also, consider your investment horizon, or the amount of time you have before you plan to start tapping into your retirement investments.
+Then consider your investment horizon, or the amount of time you have before you plan to start tapping into your retirement investments.
 This determines how long you would have to recover from a significant market loss.

-Diversify Your Investments
+Diversifying Your Investments

-At the same time, your diversification should be done with thought and research.
+Your diversification should be done with thought and research.
 The Securities and Exchange Commission warns consumers not to engage in “naïve diversification,” which is when an investor chooses to invest equally in all investment options.
 This may increase your risk exposure.